5-ean/The-Cook-Book/README.md

 >
 >**Delete**
 >
->The delete function on the site will be a button only registered users can access.
-There is no template for page for this C.R.U.D feature.
+>The delete function on the site will be a button only registered users can interact with.
+There is no template for this C.R.U.D feature.

 **Types Of Users**